Pinwheels and the ‘lobster district’: How Virginia Democrats drew up a US House map to all but lock out Republicans

 The plan dramatically reworks entire sections of the state, slicing up deep blue districts in the Washington, DC, suburbs and around Richmond, and creates a new district running along the Blue Ridge Mountains that connects liberal cities.

-The proposed map is a jagged puzzle specifically drawn to help Democrats win as many seats as possible.
+The newly enacted map is a jagged puzzle specifically drawn to help Democrats win as many seats as possible.

 The vote is just the latest volley in a redistricting battle that kicked off last year, when Republicans redrew Texas’ map with the goal of flipping five Democratic seats.
 Spanberger and Obama now argue the new map is necessary to counter President Donald Trump’s push for new Republican seats.